junxit/us-congress-bills-111/metadata.md

 - 2010-08-09 — Referred to House Appropriations
 - 2010-08-09 — Referred to House Budget
 - 2010-08-09 — Referred to the Committee on Appropriations, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2010-08-10 — Considered under suspension of the rules. (consideration: CR H6584-6589)
+- 2010-08-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6080.
+- 2010-08-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-08-10 — Mr. Price (NC) moved to suspend the rules and pass the bill.
+- 2010-08-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6584)
+- 2010-08-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6584)